pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

    containing an authentication token.
 2. Loading that secret into Kubernetes using `pachctl create secret`.
-3. Adding a `.transform.secret` to the pipeline spec to mount the secret as a volume in the pipeline and create environment variables from key values.
+3. Adding a `.transform.secret` to the pipeline spec to create an environment variable from a key value in the secret.
 4. Adding a line to the pipeline transform to authenticate using the token prior to moving the branch.

 Let's go through each of these steps in detail.